timtroendle/urban-occupants-paper/doc/main.md

 The transition matrix $Pr^p$ for each citizen is derived from the TUS data set.
 The TUS data set contains location and activity data for each participant at a high temporal resolution in the form of a diary.
 Diaries span at least a day, though typically a weekday and a weekend day are recorded as time use varies between these days [@ctus].
 In the following, a mapping is performed from each tuple of location and activity to one of the states of the Markov chain.
 As an example, the tuple (location = 'workplace or school', activity = 'lunch break') is mapped to 1 = not at home, as is (location = 'second home or weekend house', activity = 'sleep').
 After the mapping, each diary can be understood as a concrete instance of a stochastic process that is described by the time heterogeneous Markov chain of the occupancy model.
 The set of participants is clustered by one or more household or people features $F$, e.g. age, which is available in both, the TUS data set and the aggregated census, and a time-heterogeneous Markov chain for each cluster following the approach used e.g. by [@Richardson:2008dj; @Widen:2009fo] is created.
 The resulting set of transition matrices $\{Pr^f| \forall f \in F\}$ then allows us to deterministically allocate a transition matrix to a citizen based on the citizens feature value $f^p$: $Pr^p = Pr^{f^p}$.

 The choice of household or people features is important for the quality of this approach.
-Unfortunately we are not aware of a deterministic way of choosing the _correct_ set of features.
+While theoretically all features could be used, in practise this might lead to sample sizes of that type of person which is too small.
+Hence, a subset of features must be chosen.
+Unfortunately we are not aware of a deterministic way of choosing the _correct_ subset of features.
 We instead acknowledge the inherent uncertainty and analyse features, their correlation among each other, and their correlation to the derived time series.
 We furthermore discuss the sensitivity of the results to the choice of features in the case study performed.

 ### Synthetic Population